electron/electron/docs/api/app.md

     `app.getLoginItemStatus().wasOpenedAsHidden` should be checked when the app is opened to know the current value.

-Set the app's as a login item settings.
+Set the app's login item settings.

-### `app.removeAsLoginItem()` _macOS_

-Removes the app as a login item.
-The app will no longer be opened automatically at login.

 ### `app.commandLine.appendSwitch(switch[, value])`